I blame Top Gear.

 Other than our first couple of ferry crossings, the first day was largely uneventful.
 It should have been a warning, however, that it took nearly three hours to get to My Tho, a distance of less than 100km.
 Sure that was the scenic route, but it was obvious that even on good roads this was not going to be a fast trip.
 And there weren’t many good roads in our future…

 My Tho is the nearest real town south of Saigon, and as a result it’s very popular with tour groups wanting to taste the Delta in a day.
 Getting an early start before the buses rolled in was vital.

 We had asked for an abridged version of the tour, hoping it would reduce the number of land-based ‘activities’ that inevitably accompany a trip like this.
 It did – but not by much.
 Still, the toffee-making-and-random-crap-souvenir shop was more interesting than expected, even if our guide was most upset that none of us had any interesting in cuddling his python.
-And no, that’s not a metaphor.
+No, that’s not a metaphor.

 On our way out of town, Stuart remembered a good spring roll shop down by the waterfront from his last visit.
-Due to our ineptitude with the language, we then somehow managed to screw up our order in what was one of the most fortuitous menu mistakes in humanity’s history.
+Due to our ineptitude with the language, we then somehow managed to screw up our order in what was one of the most fortuitous menu mistakes in history.